novuhq/novu/docs/docs/platform/workflows.md

 ## Trigger

-After a notification template is created, a trigger key will be automatically generated for it.
+After a workflow is created, a trigger key will be automatically generated for it.
 To use the trigger you can install the server side SDK with:

 ```bash
   npm install @novu/node